udexon/PhosChat/README.md

 1. `phos.js`
 2. `phos.php`

-We have not made use of any GUI element, but instead used on pure JavaScript to accomplish the decentralized user authentication (DUA) as well as sending of messages to the back end.
+We have not made use of any GUI element, but instead used only pure JavaScript to accomplish the decentralized user authentication (DUA) as well as sending of messages to the back end.

 #### (B)